-However, as outlined in the OEMP, in the event of any uncontrolled surface water discharge from the site, the discharge may be monitored should there be concerns in relation to water quality.
+However, as outlined in the Water Management Plan within the OEMP, in the event of any uncontrolled surface water discharge from the site, the discharge may be monitored should there be concerns in relation to water quality.
 In this event a number of physical parameters are identified for monitoring including pH, Total Dissolved Solids, Suspended Solids, Dissolved Oxygen, Heavy Metals, Trace Elements, and Oil and Grease.